-Regulated internet gaming in the U.S. faces many challenges, from technical glitches to player liquidity.
+egulated Internet gaming in the U.S. faces many challenges, from technical glitches to player liquidity.
 One of the greatest challenges, however, is helping players fund their accounts.
-Since the DOJ focused on cutting down unregulated internet gaming by going after payment processing (four out of the eleven individuals indicted on Black Friday were payment processors, one was a bank chair, and three were directors of payments for gaming companies), credit card companies, and the banks that issue credit cards have been reluctant to take on the regulated iGaming market.
+Since the DOJ focused on cutting down unregulated Internet gaming by going after payment processing (four out of the eleven individuals indicted on Black Friday were payment processors, one was a bank chair, and three were directors of payments for gaming companies), credit card companies, and the banks that issue credit cards have been reluctant to take on the regulated iGaming market.
 The three states currently regulating iGaming (Nevada, Delaware, and New Jersey), along with several major payment processors, have been working hard to distance the regulated market from past legal challenges.
-Most notably, the New Jersey Attorney General issued an opinion in November 2013, affirming the legality of payment processing in the regulated internet gaming market.84 Regulated jurisdictions are aware that if players cannot easily fund their accounts or access their funds, they will turn to unregulated gaming sites.
+Most notably, the New Jersey Attorney General issued an opinion in November 2013, affirming the legality of payment processing in the regulated Internet gaming market.
+Regulated jurisdictions are aware that if players cannot easily fund their accounts or access their funds, they will turn to unregulated gaming sites.

 Nevada, Delaware, and New Jersey have taken slightly different approaches in their regulations on how player accounts may be funded - varying in levels of specificity and funding options.
+(Given the newness of legalization in Pennsylvania, the Pennsylvania Gaming Control Board has yet to issue relevant regulations).
 However, the states are consistent in certain account limitations.
 For instance, all three states:

-- Limit players to one account per player for each licensed operator.85 - Prohibit the transfer of funds from one player account to another.86 - Prohibit players from having negative account balances.87
+- Limit players to one account per player for each licensed operator. - Prohibit the transfer of funds from one player account to another. - Prohibit players from having negative account balances.